Mark 7 nuclear bomb: Delivery system

-There were 10 different models of this warhead produced for several different delivery systems.
-Beside the Mark 7 bomb, this included the BOAR air-to-surface rocket, the MGR-1 Honest John and MGM-5 Corporal tactical surface-to-surface missiles, the Betty Mark 90 depth bomb, the MIM-14 Nike Hercules surface-to-air missile and an atomic demolition munition.
+There were 10 models of this warhead produced for several delivery systems.
+Beside the Mark 7 bomb, this included the BOAR air-to-surface rocket, the MGR-1 Honest John and MGM-5 Corporal tactical surface-to-surface missiles, the Betty Mark 90 depth bomb, the MIM-14 Nike Hercules surface-to-air missile, and an atomic demolition munition.

-Configured as a Mark 7 gravity bomb and as the BOAR, the weapon was carried by the F-84 Thunderjet, F-100 Super Sabre and F-101 Voodoo fighter-bombers, and the B-57 Canberra bomber.
+Configured as a Mark 7 gravity bomb and as the BOAR, the weapon was carried by the F-84 Thunderjet, F-100 Super Sabre, and F-101 Voodoo fighter-bombers; and the B-57 Canberra bomber.

 Tests

-During Operation Teapot MET on 15 April 1955 a test was conducted using a Mk7 warhead using an experimental composite plutonium/uranium-233 pit, producing a 22kt yield, 33% lower than expected.
+During Operation Teapot MET on 15 April 1955, a test was conducted using a Mk7 warhead using an experimental composite plutonium/uranium-233 pit, producing a 22kt yield, 33% lower than expected.
 As Shot MET was a military effects test the lower yield ruined many of the experiments being conducted by the DoD during the test.
 The DoD had not been informed of the substitution by Los Alamos.